-MT-DNRC aircraft are not approved for use by federal agencies.
-Under emergency circumstances, where human life is immediately at risk by wildfire on federal lands under federal protection, a federal line officer can approve the use of non-federally approved aircraft to address the immediate threat.
+MT-DNRC aircraft not approved by a USDA Forest Service/DOI Cooperator letter (non-approved cooperator aircraft) may only be utilized on federal protection under emergency circumstances, where human life is immediately at risk by wildfire.
+Under these circumstances, in accordance with the Interagency Standards for Fire and Fire Aviation Operations, a federal line officer can approve the use of non-federally approved aircraft to address the immediate threat.
 This exemption must only take place when sufficient federal firefighting aircraft are not readily available to meet the emergency need.
 The utilization of State of Montana public use aircraft on federal protection is regulated by public law 103-411.